 Anger troubles many people today.

-You will hear of someone losing their temper and assaults someone, or even kills them in a moment of madness.
+You will hear of someone losing their temper and assaulting someone, or even killing them in a moment of madness.

 The Bible tells us to show the love of God in the midst of an angry society.
 When we receive the Holy Spirit, God equips us to control and manage anger.
-A fruit of the Holy Spirit is long suffering (GALATIANS 5:22).
-Long suffering – having a long fuse, and putting up with injury or inconvenience without getting angry or getting even.
+The fruit of the Holy Spirit is long-suffering (GALATIANS 5:22).
+Long-suffering – having a long fuse and putting up with injury or inconvenience without getting angry or getting even.